Hotel: Mandarin Oriental Hotel

 ACP’S Advocacy Agenda

-While not all of these priorities will necessarily result in major legislation this year, this by no means indicates that there is no point in pushing them in your visits with Congress.
+Also encouraging is the newfound attention being paid in the U.S. House to issues of great importance to ACP like legislation to reduce firearms-related injury and death, which has already passed the House, and a newly established select committee on the climate crisis.
+In fact, seventeen hearings in key congressional committees have already taken place this year in which ACP has weighed in with its recommendations, and it is only March --- that is simply unprecedented.
+While not all of these priorities will necessarily result in major legislation this year, there is renewed value in pushing them in your visits with Congress.
 One lesson from the past is that successful advocacy can’t be just a one-or-two day effort that magically brings immediate results; rather, it takes months and sometimes years of sustained advocacy, coalition-building, and persistence.
-The seeds you plant during Leadership Day 2018 will help us achieve future victories on our priority issues.

 Key Policy Issues for Leadership Day